sgod1/cplab/foundational-services.md

 - elastic search
 - user data services
 - business teams service
 ```

-## Foundational Services Operators.
+### Foundational Services Operators.

-> If we list installed operators before and after we applied cloud pak CR, we find that operator list contains additional operators.
+> If we query installed operators before and after we applied cloud pak CR, we find that operator list has more operators.<br/>
 ```
 oc project cp4ba